Getting started

 From the root of your project, run:

-This auto-detects your harness and writes the skill files to the right location (e.g., .claude/skills/, .cursor/skills/).
-Reload your harness and type /.
+This auto-detects your AI coding tool and writes the right skill files for it (for example, .claude/skills/ or .cursor/skills/).
+It works with Cursor, Claude Code, GitHub Copilot, Gemini CLI, Codex CLI, and every other major harness.
+Reload your tool and type /.
 You should see /impeccable in the autocomplete.
-Type it and the skill’s argument hint will show all available commands.
+Type it and the argument hint will show the available commands.

 This is the most important step.
 Design without context produces generic output.
-The /impeccable teach command runs a short discovery interview and writes a PRODUCT.md file at the root of your project.
+The /impeccable init command runs a short setup interview and writes PRODUCT.md at the root of your project.

 Run: